Get started with Motion for React

 component to learn more about its powerful features, like variants.

-Or, you can dive straight in to our examples, where each example comes complete with full source code that you can copy/paste into your project.
+Or, you can dive straight in to our Fundamentals examples.
+Each comes complete with full source code that you can copy/paste into your project.